Mother lounging in bed with her two very young children

 The Bottom Line

 The takeaway here is that maintaining the health of your teeth and gums is vitally important for whole body health.
 Every part of the body is connected in some way to every other part.
-So be sure to keep up with your regular brushing and flossing at home, as well as staying on track with your routine dental exam and cleaning appointments.
+So, be sure to keep up with your daily brushing and flossing at home, as well as staying on track with your routine dental exam and cleaning appointments here at Northampton Dental Specialists Group.

 Here at Northampton Dental Specialists Group, we are contracted and in network with Delta Dental Premier, Blue Cross Blue Shield Indemnity and Altus